 The reverse hexagram of Zhen is Gen (52), to remain still like a mountain.
 Its inner hexagram Jian3 (39) signifies difficulty in proceeding, and its changing hexagram Xun (57) prostrates itself, exhibiting humility and devotion.
 Therefore the eldest son moves through terrifying conditions yet must remain calm and composed; he must prepare himself properly as there are many difficulties to overcome.
 After having undergone all challenges, he will become humble and devout in leading the country.

-Text: Zhen, (which deserves) smooth progress.
-Zhen (the thunder) comes and frightens people (虩虩), (the eldest son is) laughing and chatting.
+Zhen: It deserves smooth progress.
+Zhen (thunder) comes and frightens people (虩虩), the eldest son is laughing and chatting - Ho!
 Ho!
-Ho!
-Zhen (the thunder) rumbles for a hundred miles, (but the eldest son) doesn’t let the ritual spoon or wine fall.
+Zhen (thunder) rumbles for a hundred miles, but the eldest son doesn’t let the ritual spoon and wine fall.

-Commentary on the text: Zhen, (which deserves) smooth progress.
-Zhen (the thunder) comes and frightens people, (but) fear can bring good fortune.
-(The eldest son is) laughing and chatting.
+Commentary on the text: Zhen: It deserves smooth progress.
+Zhen (thunder) comes and frightens people, (but) fear can bring good fortune.
+(The eldest son is) laughing and chatting - Ho!
 Ho!
-Ho!
-Afterwards, (he is able) to act according to the principle (which has been learned through experiencing the crisis).
-Zhen (the thunder) shocks for a hundred miles; far and near, all are startled and fearful.
-(The eldest son, who) doesn’t let the ritual spoon or wine fall, (is appointed) to take up the post of protecting the shrine and country, (and) to act as chief worshiper (at the sacrificial ceremony).
+Afterwards he is able to act according to the principle which has been learned through experiencing the crisis.
+Zhen (thunder) shocks for a hundred miles; far and near all are startled and fearful.
+The eldest son who doesn’t let the ritual spoon and wine fall can be appointed to take up the post of protecting the shrine and country, and to act as chief worshiper at the sacrificial ceremony.

-The thunder makes people fearful, yet fear can bring good fortune when people become alert and transform peril into safety.
-The thunder suggests a sudden and grave event; people must remain composed when facing a crisis like thunder.
+Thunder makes people fearful, yet fear can bring good fortune when people become alert and transform peril into safety.
+Thunder suggests a sudden and grave event; people must remain composed when facing a crisis like thunder.
 The eldest son is the one who assumes the family undertakings.
-The new leader is assigned to preside over the sacrificial ceremony; he has such self-cultivation that he doesn’t panic when he hears the powerful sound of the thunder spreading for a hundred miles.
+The new leader is assigned to preside over the sacrificial ceremony; he has such self-cultivation that he doesn’t panic when he hears the powerful sound of thunder spreading for a hundred miles.
 After having experienced Zhen with composure and calm, he can definitely progress smoothly with the assigned task.

 The inner upper trigram Kan (the abyss, water) is peril, while the inner lower trigram Gen (keeping still, the mountain) signifies composure and calm.
 The ritual spoon is used to take food from Ding (the cauldron); the ritual spoon and wine are held personally by the chief worshiper to entertain Heaven and the ancestors.